 Taking Care of Yourself and Your Sisters on World Mental Health Day

 On World Mental Health Day, we want to remind our members to check in on their own mental health and well-being as well as provide resources to support their friends and family.
 How do you spot signs of a friend or family member struggling with their mental health?
-What do you do once you’ve spotted those signs?
+How do you spot signs within yourself?
+Where do you go from there?
 Check out the resources below to support yourself and others on their mental health journey.

 Identify Signs of Mental Illness

 How do you know if you have a mental illness?
 What signs should you look for in others?
 It can be difficult to determine the difference between typical behaviors and behaviors that might indicate a mental health concern.
 While there is no simple list of behaviors that indicate mental illness, the resources below will help you identify common signs and symptoms.

 - Identifying Signs of Mental Illness in Yourself – Jed Foundation